queryluke/masseffect-5e/static/data/class_features/biotic_bull_rush.md

 id: biotic_bull_rush
 name: Biotic Bull Rush
 ---
-Learn the Charge cantrip.
-If you have already learned the Charge cantrip, you may learn a new cantrip instead.
+Learn the charge cantrip.
+If you have already learned it, you may learn a new cantrip instead.

-The distance of your Charge cantrip is now 14m.

-When you use your action to cast the Charge cantrip, you may use a bonus action to make one melee weapon attack or shove the target creature.
-You gain +5 to the melee attack’s damage roll, or shove the creature 6m.
+The distance of charge is now 14m.
+When you use your action to cast charge, you may use a bonus action to shove or make one weapon attack against the target.
+You gain +5 to the attack’s damage roll, or shove the target 6m.
+To shove a target this way, it must be no more than one size larger than you.